 The Feast of Three Hierarchs

-On February 11-12, 2008, the seminarians and faculty of Holy Trinity Seminary together with the brotherhood of Holy Trinity Monastery celebrated the feast of the Three Hierarchs, Sts.
-Basil the Great, Gregory the Theologian, and John Chrysostom, the heavenly protectors of the Seminary.
+On February 11-12, 2006, the seminarians and faculty of Holy Trinity Seminary together with the brotherhood of Holy Trinity Monastery celebrated the feast of the Three Hierarchs, Sts.
+Basil the Great, Gregory the Theologian, and John Chrysostom, the heavenly protectors of the seminary.
 The festive services were presided over by His Eminence, Metropolitan Laurus, First Hierarch of the Russian Orthodox Church Abroad and Rector of Holy Trinity Seminary.
-His Grace, Bishop Gabriel of Manhattan, alumnus of the Holy Trinity Seminary, was present to join the celebrations.
-During the Vigil, as well as during Divine Liturgy, large parts of the services were read and chanted in Greek, including the reading of the festive canon, the Epistle and Gospel.
+His Grace, Bishop Peter of Cleveland, as well as Archpriest Boris Kizenko, both alumni of the Seminary, arrived on Saturday to join the celebration.
+During the Vigil, as well as during Divine Liturgy large parts of the serives were read and chanted in Greek, including the reading of the festive canon, the Epistle and Gospel.
 Following the Divine Liturgy a moleben was served to the Three Hierarchs.

-Special thanks are due above all to Metropolitan Laurus and Bishop Gabriel for taking time out of their busy schedules to come and pray with the seminarians on their feast day, to Andrei A. Kostriukov for his inspiring and instructive talk, to Hieromonk Cyprian Alexandrou), who led the choir during parts of the service chanting in Greek, and to the students who prepared the reception.
-The Seminary wishes to express its gratitude and appreciation to all foundations and donors, who provide the necessary and much needed funds for the students to conduct their studies at Holy Trinity Seminary, in particular we wish to thank the Metropolitan Philaret Fund and Matushka Nadia Mokhova, the Ivan Koulaeff Fund, the Sisterhood of Sts.
-Elizabeth and Barbara, Tatiana Eaglesham, and Helen Smerznak for their generous support.
+Special thanks are due above all to Metropolitan Laurus and Bishop Peter for taking time out of their busy schedules to come and pray with the seminarians on their feast day, to Archpriest Boris Kizenko for his inspiring and instructive talk, to Hierodeacon Cyprian (Alexandrou), who led the choir during parts of the service chanting in Greek, and to the students who prepared the reception.